 08-10-1881 – 06-01-1968 Witter Bynner – Born in Brooklyn, New York City, New York.
-He was an American poet, writer and scholar, known for his long residence in Santa Fe, New Mexico.
+He was an American poet, writer, and scholar.
 While teaching in Berkeley, he enlisted his former student Walter Willard “Spud” Johnson to join him as his secretary.
 He was also his lover.
 In June 1922, he and Johnson moved to Santa Fe, New Mexico.
 In 1930, Robert Hunt became Bynner’s lifelong companion.
 Together they entertained artists and literary figures such as D. H. Lawrence, Georgia O’Keeffe, Carl Sandburg, Ansel Adams, Willa Cather, Igor Stravinsky, Edna St. Vincent Millay, Robert Frost, W.H.
 Auden, Aldous Huxley, Christopher Isherwood, Carl Van Vechten, Martha Graham, and Thornton Wilder.
 Hunt died of a heart attack in January 1964.

 08-10-1953 Mark Doty – Born in Maryville, Tennessee.
 He is an American poet and memoirist.
 Doty won the National Book Award for Poetry in 2008.
 Doty’s third book, My Alexandria (1993), which deals with the AIDS epidemic, was chosen for the National Poetry Series by Philip Levine, won the National Book Critics Circle Award, and the Los Angeles Times Book Prize.
 When the book was published in the U.K., Doty became the first American poet to win the T.S.
 Eliot Prize, Britain’s most significant annual award for poetry.
 He has taught at the University of Iowa, Princeton University, Sarah Lawrence College, Columbian University, Cornell, and NYU.
 In 2011 Doty, was elected a Chancellor of the Academy of American Poets.
 He is openly gay and currently lives with his partner Alexander Hadel in New York City and in the hamlet of The Springs in East Hampton, New York.